outernetcouncil/federation/docs/REFERENCE.md

 4. Complex spatio-temporal considerations, especially in satellite-based systems
 5. Scalability to accommodate growing networks and increasing data demands

 By providing a robust framework for Federation, this specification seeks to enable a new era of global connectivity, where terrestrial, satellite, and aerial networks seamlessly integrate to provide ubiquitous, efficient, and resilient communication services.

+## 1.4.
+Key Use Cases

+In the most basic form, Federation enables cooperation between two disparate networks to overcome the outage/unavailability of a node -- rerouting elsewhere

 <img src="fed-ex1.png" width="760.2" height="433.3" alt="Description">
 </div>

-## 1.4.
-Key Use Cases

 The Federation Architecture is designed to support a wide range of use cases, including but not limited to: